spree/spree/guides/content/developer/core/products.md

 Taxonomies provide a simple, yet robust way of categorizing products by enabling store administrators to define as many separate structures as needed.

-When working with Taxomonies there are two keys terms to understand:
+When working with Taxonomies there are two keys terms to understand:

 * Taxonomy – a hierarchical list which is made up of individual Taxons.
 Each taxonomy relates to one Taxon, which is its root node.
 * Taxon – a single child node which exists at a given point within a Taxonomy.
 Each Taxon can contain many (or no) sub / child taxons.
 Store administrators can define as many Taxonomies as required, and link a product to multiple Taxons from each Taxonomy.